Click plan to view in Google Maps

 Around 1900 much

-William W. Atterbury owned 42 acres on the south side
+William W. Atterbury and his brother George owned 42 acres on the south side

-of Newtown Road, running west from Radnor Friends Meeting
+of Newtown Rd, running west from Radnor Friends Meeting

-R. Lewis at the far southwest corner of Newtown Road
+R. Lewis at the far southwest corner of Newtown Rd

-and Darby-Paoli Road.
+and Darby Paoli Rd.
 He is said to have been hunting in the area and when he fell off his horse decided it was the perfect spot to put down roots.
 In 1911 he completed the construction

-of the large 50-room Horace Trombauer designed mansion “Ardrossan” (named after his ancestral Scottish village),
+of the large 50-room Horace Trumbauer designed Ardrossan mansion, named after his ancestral Scottish village

-centerpiece of what was then an 800 acre estate and farm.
+and centerpiece of what expanded to an 800-acre estate and farm.
 By 1940 it had become, along with its occupants,

 If one can conversely